-Thesis Form 1: Declaration of Advisor, Declaration of Project, and Declaration of Intentions (submitted by the student) ☐ Thesis title & description (approx. 250 words) ☐ Advisor approval ☐ Honors College approval Department approval (required if the thesis is replacing the capstone) Thesis Form 2: Thesis Committee Approval (Submitted by the student) ☐ Confirm commitments from the faculty you have asked to serve on your thesis committee.
+Thesis Form 1: Declaration of Advisor & Description of Thesis Project (submitted by the student) ☐ Thesis title & description (approx. 250 words) ☐ Advisor approval ☐ Honors College approval Department approval (required if the thesis is replacing the capstone) Thesis Form 2: Thesis Committee Approval (submitted by the student) ☐ Confirm commitments from the faculty you have asked to serve on your thesis committee.
 Faculty members listed on Thesis Form 2 must have already agreed to serve on the thesis committee; students should list 'prospective' committee members on this form. ☐ Check for the correct spelling of committee members' names and email addresses ☐ Honors College approval Thesis Form 3: Thesis Form 3: Confirmation of Committee Meeting & Members (submitted by the student) ☐ Students circulate a 3-5 page proposal with the thesis committee 1 week before meeting.
 The written proposal is a required component of HON 498. ☐ This form is submitted by the student after the 1-hour thesis committee meeting.
 Following the committee meeting, each committee member receives an email with the subject line Form Approval.
 Approving this form is required as it indicates the faculty's willingness to serve on the committee.
-Approval by advisor and committee members which indicates their willingness to Thesis Form 4: (not applicable starting with the HON 498 spring 2025 cohort) Thesis Form 5: Declaration of Defense Date (submitted by the student) ☐ Schedule your 1.5 hour thesis defense Advisor and Committee approves that they can meet at the designated date and time Thesis Form 6: Awarding of Honors (submitted by the advisor) ☐ Submission of Honors designation by advisor immediately following the defense ☐ Student submits edited thesis manuscript to honors.thesis@maine.edu for review by the Honors College.
-The College checks formatting, but Honors is not responsible
+Approval by advisor and committee members which indicates their willingness to Thesis Form 4: Declaration of Defense Date (submitted by the student) ☐ Schedule your 1.5 hour thesis defense Advisor and Committee approves that they can meet at the designated date and time Thesis Form 5: Awarding of Honors (submitted by the advisor) ☐ Submission of Honors designation by advisor immediately following the defense ☐ Student submits edited thesis manuscript to honors.thesis@maine.edu for review by the Honors College.
+The College checks formatting, but Honors is not responsible for editing the document.

-Thesis Form 7: Final Document Submission and Thesis Completion (submitted by the advisor) \square Student completes formatting edits according to feedback given by Honors College and sends the final document in Word and as a pdf to honors.thesis@maine.edu) \square Advisor submits form 7 confirming the student is done by the deadline Reminder: properly formatted theses will not be posted on Digital Commons.
+Thesis Form 6: Final Document Submission and Thesis Completion (submitted by the advisor)

+☐ Student completes formatting edits according to feedback given by Honors College and sends the final document in Word and as a pdf to honors.thesis@maine.edu) ☐ Advisor submits form 7 confirming the student is done by the deadline Reminder: properly formatted theses will not be posted on Digital Commons.